-Lip Tie Surgery in Dallas & Fort Worth, TX
+Lip Tie Surgery Specialist in Dallas, TX

 The two lower levels of lip ties – level 1 and level 2 lip ties – are usually left alone and do not typically require revision.
 However, if there is a tongue tie in addition to the lip tie in restricting your baby’s ability to feed, then it may be advised that you either revise or release both, even if the lip tie is considered a level 1 or 2.

-For level 3 and level 4 lip ties, the usual recommended treatment is a procedure known as a frenectomy, which involves neatly severing the membrane that connects the lip to the guns.
+For level 3 and level 4 lip ties, the usual recommended treatment is a procedure known as a frenectomy, which involves neatly severing the membrane that connects the lip to the gums.
 A frenectomy can be performed with either a laser or a sterilized surgical scissor and can be performed by either a pediatrician or a pediatric dentist.

 There is no singular particular cause of lip tie in babies.
 To put it in simple terms, some babies are born with lip ties while others are born without and the condition may develop within the womb.
 The majority of experts, however, believe that lip ties may be attributed to a child’s genetics, although this theory has yet to be proven.